 The Australian Silver Kangaroo page gives more information about the coins and allows you to compare current prices.

-The Perth Mint started with the 1st Australian Silver Lunar coin series in 1999.
+The Perth Mint started with the 1st series of the Australian Silver Lunar coins in 1999.
 The 2nd series followed in 2008 (while the 1st series was still ongoing) and is scheduled to end in 2019.
 The silver coins are 99.99% pure since 2017 (99.9% pure previously).
-The design of the reverse side of the Australian Silver Lunar coins changes every year and always depicts the Chinese zodiac animal for that year of issuance.
+The design of the reverse side of the Perth Mint Lunar silver coins changes every year and always depicts the Chinese zodiac animal for that year of issuance.
 The displayed zodiac animal design is different from that on the gold version of the coins.
 Many different special editions are offered in addition to the brilliant uncirculated and proof versions and there is also a wide choice of different sizes between 1/2 oz and 10 kg.

 The Australian Silver Lunar coin page gives more information about the coins and allows you to compare current prices.

-The first Silver Panda coins were already minted in 1983, but they were only 90% pure and only available with a proof finish.
+The first Chinese Silver Panda coins were already minted in 1983, but they were only 90% pure and only available with a proof finish.
 The China Gold Coin Incorporation produces the coins in their current purity of 99.9% since 1989.
 The brilliant uncirculated 'bullion' version is currently only being offered in the denomination of 30 gram (1 oz until 2015).
 Proof coins exist in other sizes as well.
-Chinese Silver Pandas mostly bear the same design as the Gold Panda coins of the same year but there are some exceptions.
+Chinese Silver Pandas mostly bear the same design as the Chinese Gold Pandas that were issued the same year but there are some exceptions.
 There exist many special versions of the coins as well, for example gilded and colored coins as well as coins with special privy marks.